datasyd/Simplified-Robocopy-with-GUI/README.md

-# Simplyfied Robocopy with GUI
+# Simplified Robocopy with GUI

 A PowerShell script with a graphical user interface that activates **Robocopy** and allows the use of various command-line switches.